swiss-ai-center/a-guide-to-mlops/docs/part-2-move-the-model-to-the-cloud/chapter-24-track-model-evolution-in-the-cicd-pipeline-with-cml.md

     - **Visual comparisons tell the story**: Side-by-side plots showing training history, predictions, and confusion matrices from main vs. workspace make it immediately clear whether changes improve or degrade model performance.
-    - **Integration with PR/MR workflows encourages best practices**: By tying experiment reports to pull requests, CML naturally encourages code review, discussion, and validation before changes are merged into the main branch.
+    - **Integration with the PR workflow encourages best practices**: By tying experiment reports to pull requests, CML naturally encourages code review, discussion, and validation before changes are merged into the main branch.